Michael M. v. Superior Court of Sonoma County: Background

-Opinion of the court
+Supreme Court

+Majority

 Through intermediate scrutiny, the Court upheld the statute and its gender-based distinction because it helped to further an important state goal.
 It was a 5-4 vote upholding California's statute.
 However, the Justices who voted in the majority could not decide on a reason for their ruling, so the decision is considered a plurality.

 Justices Rehnquist, Burger, Stewart, and Powell voted with the plurality and Justice Blackmun concurred in the judgment only.
 The main reasons behind their decision were that young females already faced a significant deterrent from engaging in sexual intercourse and that the statute furthered the state goal of preventing teenage pregnancy.
 In his written opinion, Justice Rehnquist said, "[t]he statute protects women from sexual intercourse and pregnancy at an age when the physical, emotional, and psychological consequences are particularly severe.
 Because virtually all of the significant harmful and identifiable consequences of teenage pregnancy fall on the female, a legislature acts well within its authority when it elects to punish only the participant who, by nature, suffers few of the consequences of his conduct."
 Because young women are faced with the risk of unwanted pregnancy when they engage in sexual intercourse, they already face a substantial deterrent and therefore don't necessarily need to be included in the law.
 The risks and consequences associated with teenage pregnancy are, according to the Court, enough of a discouragement to females.
 However, because males don't face the same physical, mental, and emotional risks associated with sex and teen pregnancy, "imposing criminal penalties on men was necessary to ‘roughly ‘equalize’ the deterrents on the sexes."
 The Court also said that because the statute helped to further a major goal of the state, it was constitutional and should be upheld.
 This form of judicial review is known as intermediate scrutiny.
 In order to pass an intermediate scrutiny test, "the challenged law must further an important government interest by means that are substantially related to that interest".
 According to Justice Rehnquist, the law aided in the prevention of teen pregnancy, which was a major goal of the state of California.
 In the trial, the state of California argued that, "the language of [the statutory rape law] and the policy and intent of the California legislature evinced in other legislation demonstrate that the prevention of pregnancy and the prevention of physical harm to female minors are the primary purposes underlying [the law]," This argument emphasizes how the gender bias found in California's statutory rape law aids in furthering the state's goal of preventing teenage pregnancy.
 The natural discouragements that females have in regards to sexual intercourse coupled with this statute and its singling out of males as the sole perpetrators together form a significant deterrent keeping teens from engaging in sexual intercourse.
 The statute takes steps to avoid teenage pregnancy and therefore helps to advance the state's goals.
 It was because of these reasons that the Court upheld the law.